ipfs/helia/FAQ.md

 ### 👩‍👧 What is the relationship of Helia to js-ipfs?

-[IPFS] is a set of protocols that define a way to implement a distributed file system.
+[IPFS] is a suite of specifications and tools that concern data addressing and transfer.
 Historically it's also been the name of two applications that implement those protocols in Go ([Kubo]) and JavaScript ([js-ipfs]).

 With [Filecoin] development, [Protocol Labs] found that progress towards the goal of "one protocol multiple implementations" was smoother when implementations did not contain the word "Filecoin" as by including that term, people consciously or unconsciously assume that one project is somehow "blessed", favoured or otherwise more important than another.